It’s taken nearly 60 years of growth for Dollywood to become the elite, award-winning example of theme park excellence it is today.

 In 1986, Dolly Parton got on board.
 Queue the harps and angel choir.

 The Hubris.
 The Gall.
 Dollywood?
 Is she for real?
+Friends, she was.

-Dolly is driven by the desire to help the location of her childhood home grow.
+She is driven by the desire to help the location of her childhood home grow.

-Over the next 30 years Dolly’s imprint on the park itself, as well as the amusement park industry, is undeniable.
+Over the next 30 years, Dolly’s imprint on the park itself – as well as the amusement park industry – is undeniable.
 Dollywood is now a household name.

-For example, her presence serves as a giant umbrella, looming over park management and her continued partnership with the Herschends.
+A lot.
+Her presence serves as a giant umbrella, looming over park management and her continued partnership with the Herschends.

 Her presence is so ubiquitous that many, including my wife, operate as if Dolly herself is leading boardroom meetings.